Firestriker

 What truly stands out about the game is its level design.
 Every level is simple in appearance; they usually comprise four or five rooms.
 The goal of each is to kill all enemies or to place the ball at the top of the screen.
 This is complicated by varying enemies and other obstacles.
 It is amazing how a few unbreakable steel walls can completely alter the flow of what should be an easy line to the exit.
 The layout and placement of these barriers truly tests your ability to control the Trialight while avoiding enemies at the same time.
 While there are technically only twelve or thirteen stages it seems like more than that.

 It isn’t without its frustrations of course.
 Some characters like Garum flat out suck.
 His slow speed is a detriment while offering no other benefits.
 It makes his mandatory levels a chore.
 The boss battles are pretty cool in theory but devolve into overly drawn out slogfests.
 Each boss has a specific weak point but trying to land hits during their vulnerable phase is tiresome.
-If you haven’t mastered at least some ball control than they are next to impossible.
-Don’t even get me started on the final boss.
+If you have not mastered at least some ball control than they are next to impossible.
+Don’t get me started on the final boss.

 In Closing